 V2V – Vehicle to Vehicle – is the industry term for when vehicles communicate directly with one another to gain situational awareness.
-Features like collision warning, detection and positioning already exist in modern vehicles and are important for the development of active safety features and functions.
-Systems that actively prevent to help drivers in critical traffic situations.
+This enables a new collection of active safety systems, where the vehicle can assist and prevent accidents in critical situations.

-Terranet’s embedded software module for V2V is based on a patented non-GNSS algorithm for collaborative positioning between vehicles on the road.
-Thanks to this wireless communication technology, vehicles understand where they are in relation to one other and combined with mult-ihop technology we can extend the range by letting vehicles send information through each other.
+Terranet’s embedded software module for V2V is based on a patented non-GNSS algorithm for cooperative positioning between vehicles on the road.
+Thanks to this wireless communication technology, vehicles can understand where they are in relation to one another which combined with multi-hop technology enables better situational awareness in difficult situations.

 Another example is when trucks are driving in a convoy – platooning – to save fuel, they are connected to each other’s system to control speed, distance and position and have full sight thanks to video streaming and shared screens.

 Terranet’s technology keeps the connection steady between trucks even when driving thought a remote area.
 By getting a wider sight and a better overview of the traffic situation the chances of preventing accidents is considerably higher.Besides the enhanced safety factor the fuel efficiency gains fram platooning provide real financial benefits.